chickenspaceprogram/monopoly-TI/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
 If you know the conditions that cause the behavior to occur or can describe what you did before the bug occurred, put that here.
+Also, include the most recent messages displayed on the screen.

 **Expected behavior**
 A clear and concise description of what you expected to happen.